paulworks/wbstyled/readme.txt

  + Right now the settings do not work because of the new tabs [fixed] shell be featured in 0.2
  - design of settingstab
    Should be much prettyer, less gray?
+ - create a help [I am using the Joyride-plugin for Jquery: http://www.zurb.com/playground/jquery-joyride-feature-tour-plugin] actually works great.
+   At the time just a proofe of concept, but will get better

 version 0.1